What's Behind bioCURIOUS

 We believe that innovations in biology should be accessible, affordable, and open to everyone.

-We’re building a community biology lab for amateurs, inventors, entrepreneurs, andanyone who wants to experiment with friends.
+We’re building a community biology lab for amateurs, inventors, entrepreneurs, and anyone who wants to experiment and learn.

 What We Are

 - A complete working laboratory and technical library for entrepreneurs to cheaply access equipment, materials, and co-working space

 - A training center for biotechniques, with an emphasis on safety